kentaki65/bloxd-code-loader/README.md

 ### Available Functions

 * `readDataCode(codeName)`
-  Reads the loaded data for the specified code name.
-Returns the data object or `null` if not loaded.
+Reads the loaded data with the specified code name.
+Returns `null` if not loaded.
+You can check the structure of the object.
+However, the returned type is a string, so it's honestly not useful.

 * `accessDataCode(codeName, path)`
   Accesses a specific nested value within a data code.
   Supports dot and bracket notation in the path (e.g., `"stats.points"` or `"items[0].name"`).
+  The returned type is an object, so `object.keys`, `object.values` etc. are available.

 * `setDataCodeValue(codeName, path, value)`
   Updates a value within the data code and writes the changes back to the associated chest slots.